 Course No. GDS 265 Credits: 3.0

 This is one of the two central classes in the first year of study in Graphic Design (alongside Typography).
 In the first semester, students become familiar with the broader discipline of the field through the construction of abstract design concepts, layout, symbols, and sequential systems.
 Conceptual thinking and the integration of typography with imagery are explored throughout the course.
-In the second semester, students investigate projects that follow the various sub-fields of the profession; projects include Identity, Web/Interactive, Information and Wayfinding.
+In the 2nd semester, students investigate projects that follow the various subfields of the profession; projects include Identity, Web/Interactive, Information and Wayfinding.
 Students will be assigned multiple projects throughout the year.
 Each project begins with a lecture and demonstration of techniques.
 Each week, students practice presentations to the larger group in formal and informal critique and brainstorming sessions.
 Faculty will work one on one with students to answer questions and assist in the process.
 Reviews will be held at key points during each project.
 3 credits.

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.